Paperform vs Google Forms: Which Is Better in 2026?

 - No save and resume: If a respondent closes a Google Form before submitting, all progress is lost (unless signed in to Google with the edit-after-submit option enabled).
 For longer forms or applications, this causes real abandonment.
 Paperform automatically saves progress so respondents can return later without requiring sign-in.

 - Hasn't meaningfully evolved since launch: Google Forms was created in 2008 and its core feature set has barely changed.
-The addition of Gemini AI for form drafting is notable, but the underlying platform — field types, logic, design, integrations — remains the same basic tool it was years ago.
-There's little indication Google plans to transform Forms into a more capable product.
+The addition of Gemini AI for form drafting is useful, but the underlying platform (field types, logic, design, integrations) is the same basic tool it was years ago, with little sign that Google plans to make Forms more capable.

 Pricing Comparison